smy1/swlab/python/README.md

 ---

 ### 2. Overlay videos
 The following code calls for the __overlay function__ to overlay one video on top of another and create a composite video.
 Here, we provide an Excel file (see a sample [here](./example_overlay.xlsx)) for the function to extract information regarding subfolder names and video timing.
 Another way to pass these arguments to the function is by entering them manually.
 The [examples.py](./examples.py) script shows how this is done.
-See [below](#when-manually-providing-arguments) for an important note.
 ```
 from editvid import overlay
 overlay(folder = "C:/Users/user/Desktop/mc_vid",